Contact Us

 • Mi Esperanza Course: Sewing and the Mi Esperanza maquila

-I am so happy to know that during 2015 we will have more work to do because of Mi Esperanza's partnership with other nonprofit organizations and designers from the US.
+I am delighted to learn that, in 2015, we will have more work to do due to Mi Esperanza's partnership with other nonprofit organizations and designers from the US.

-Mi Esperanza is not just an organization but a great blessing to many Honduran women who have benefited from the computer, cosmetology, and sewing course and the micro-loan program.
+Mi Esperanza is not just an organization but a great blessing to many Honduran women who have benefited from the computer, cosmetology, and sewing courses, as well as the micro-loan program.

 I thank God for Mi Esperanza.